differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-15-k3s-pv-loss-incident-review.md

 count would mitigate this.
 Since the backups are kept in S3, which costs money, the exact number to be decided.
 I'll use 3 for now.

+I also changed the backup frequency from daily to every second day.
+This trades off the retention period of the backups (a week) and the size/count of the backups (3) against the risk of less frequent backups (two days at risk, rather than one).

 ## Root Cause

 Root causes are unnecessarily reductive, but in this case: shrug, who knows?
+Something in Kubernetes fucked up.

 ## Further Actions